phlatfish/graze/devpost.md

 *Fun fact: Graze's logo is 3 uppercase versions of the Greek symbol 'Gamma' (Γ) to represent the 3 members of our developer team.*

 Special thanks to Calum for recording our video and giving helpful insights throughout.
-Special thanks to Calum for recording our video and giving helpful insights throughout.